 The requirements in ISO 13485 are used by suppliers or other external parties providing products or services to medical device manufacturers.
-By using ISO 13485, organizations will be able to demonstrate compliance with regulatory requirements, manage risk, ensure best practice for quality and safety, improve processes and provide confidence to patients.
+By using ISO 13485, organizations will be able to demonstrate compliance with regulatory requirements, manage risk, ensure best practices for quality and safety, improve processes and provide confidence to patients.

 - Additional requirements, and clarity with regard to verification, validation and design activities; including the addition of transfer of the design as a design activity (section 7.3.8) and the synergy with the FDA Device Master Record (DMR) as indicated in section 4.2.3.;

-- Strengthening of supplier control processes;
+- Reinforcement of supplier control processes;

-- Increased focus regarding feedback mechanisms;
+- Focus regarding feedback mechanisms;

 What are the benefits of QMS International?